About Us Contact Shop

 Mona lisa, one of the Mandela effect examples on the list.

-You’re apart of a larger group of people (basically everyone) who have collectively misremembered an event, a person, historical facts, a character detail, or even a movie quote!
+You’re a part of a larger group of people (basically everyone) who have collectively misremembered an event, a person, historical facts, a character detail, or even a movie quote!

 So if you’re ready to have your memory tested, then keep reading and see which one’s really shock you!